axelpale/apollonius/README.md

 ## Acknowledgements

-The following tools, works, and projects had important role in the development of the package.
+The following tools, projects, and works had important role in the development of the package.

 - [Maxima](https://maxima.sourceforge.io/) symbolic algebra tookit was used during formulation of the algorithm.
 - [Affineplane](https://github.com/axelpale/affineplane) geometry library provided reference to data structures and documentation.